banner

 she sways, laughs, curls her lips.

-those shiny buttons are like gold glitter,
+those shiny buttons stop me.

 our eyes meet. our thoughts crisscross.

-did I touch something?
+did I hear something?

 what's she thinking?